 We have spent several hours looking for similar websites.
 In the end, I found 10.
 When we have celebrated our semi-anniversary, we realized that we have at least 20 competitors more.

 Lesson: If we found out this number of good and established competitors, we probably wouldn’t start our business at all.
 Always do your homework and research at the beginning.
-Later will be too late.
+Later it will be too late.

 A few months later – we have failed.